CSOLYOO/RoR1ItemRework/README.md

 -1.2.0
   - Add a new voxel model for Tough Times.
 Thanks to @TheTimesweeper#5727 !
   - Now the vial's regen increment will be scaled by level.
+  - Add Massive Leech!
+It can heal you a lot when activited.

 -1.1.1
   - Found that Thallium's damage dont meet expectations.
 So change the proc chance to 10%, not 5%.